skg-if/interoperability-framework/docs/data-source.md

     - `metadata only access`: This policy provides the possibility of having / handling metadata only access refers to the resources in the [Data source] (from [COAR Access Rights 1.0]).
     - `open access`: This policy provides the possibility of having / handling [Data source] resources that are immediately and permanently online (from [COAR Access Rights 1.0]).
     - `restricted access`: This policy provides the possibility of having / handling restricted access to the resources in the [Data source] (from [COAR Access Rights 1.0]).
-- `target` *List* (recommended): the types of resources to which the policy applies to.
+- `target` *List* (recommended): The types of resources to which the policy applies to.
 Each item in the list should be compliant with the following terms:
     - `metadata`
     - `research data` (from [EOSC vocabulary Research Product Type])
     - `literature` (from [EOSC vocabulary Research Product Type])
     - `software` (from [EOSC vocabulary Research Product Type])
     - `any`
-- `documented_at` *String* (recommended): the URL of the document that describes the policy.
+- `documented_at` *String* (recommended): The URL of the document that describes the policy.
-- `description` *String* (recommended): describe the type of policy, if necessary.
+- `description` *String* (recommended): Describe the type of policy, if necessary.

 ```json
     "policy": [